duartegroup/autodE/doc/dev/overview.rst

 :code:`Method` and :code:`Keywords` describing the type of calculation to perform.
 See :ref:`here <adding_est>` for more details on methods and how to add new ones.

+calculate_reaction_profile
+**************************

+From the description of a reaction (e.g SMILES strings), **autodE** can generate the reaction profile.
+It starts by building a :class:`Reaction` instance, describing the reactants/products involved (see :class:`Molecule`) as well as the transition states (see :code:`TransitionStates`).
+Calling the :code:`calculate_reaction_profile` method on the reaction instance first locates the lowest energy conformers of each reactant and product (:code:`species.find_lowest_energy_conformer()`).
+The intermediate optimisations are performed using a :code:`Calculation` instance, which is responsible for calling a specified QM package (e.g. XTB or Gaussian) with :code:`calculation.run()`.
+The generated output is then parsed and the output available from the calculation instance e.g. :code:`calculation.get_final_atoms()`.
+A :code:`Calculation` is constructed with a :code:`Method`, which serves as the QM wrapper.
+From optimised reactants and products a transition state (TS) search is performed by constructing association complexes of reactants and products, then searching over bond additions and deletions to traverse a reasonable path.
+Once the :code:`TransitionStates` instance has been populated the lowest is selected to perform a conformer search.
+If required, the conformational space of the :code:`ReactantComplex` and :code:`ProductComplex` attributes of the reaction are optimised.
+Hessian calculations are performed if the thermochemical contributions to the energy are required, followed by single-point energy evaluations on the final geometries.